Yevgeni Preobrazhensky: Early years

-In an autobiography written for the Great Russian Encyclopedia, he recalled being a very religious child and intellectually precocious child, who learnt to read at the age of four.
+In an autobiography written for the Great Russian Encyclopedia, he recalled being a very religious child and intellectually precocious child, who learned to read at the age of four.
 After leaving his father's private school, Preobrazhensky spent two years attending the state-operated Bolkhov public school.
 He subsequently left the town to attend the classically oriented gymnasium in the provincial capital of Oryol, where Preobrazhensky remembered himself as the "second-best student in the class".